ivanitlearning/Tiki-Wiki-15.1-unrestricted-file-upload/README.md

 Standalone Python 3 RCE exploit for Tiki Wiki 15.1 based on the [Metasploit module](https://www.exploit-db.com/exploits/40091)
 This is a rewrite of the Metasploit module in Python, to be used outside Metasploit.

-Tested with Python 3.7 on Tiki Wiki 15.1 running on
+Tested with Python 3.7 on target Tiki Wiki 15.1 running on
 * mysql 5.5.50
 * php 5.6.40
 * Ubuntu Server 16.04.6 LTS